geoffreybennett/alsa-scarlett-gui/USAGE.md

 channels would usually be set to 0dB and the actual volume controlled with the physical headphone volume control(s).

+See [INTERFACES.md](INTERFACES.md) for detailed information about the analogue inputs and outputs.

 ### Routing

 The routing window allows complete control of signal routing between